Ali01100110/Sessions-Website-/README.md

 3) Any additional relevant details and the link of the session.

 This tool would help me manage my schedule more effectively and ensure I am always prepared for my next class.
 I would appreciate any guidance or resources you could provide to help me create or access such a system.

-Note this webite uses only html css and javascript.